 We have adopted robust stock ownership guidelines and other governance policies to ensure that our CEO, Executive Officers, and certain other officers are focused on Walmart's long-term success and that their interests are aligned with those of our shareholders.
-As explained in the CD&A above, Walmart's stock ownership guidelines require that our CEO maintain beneficial ownership of unrestricted Walmart stock equal in market value to five times his current annual base salary and that all of our Executive Officers and certain other officers must maintain beneficial ownership of unrestricted Walmart stock equal in market value to three times his or her current annual base salary.
+As explained in the CD&A above, Walmart's stock ownership guidelines require that our CEO maintain beneficial ownership of unrestricted Walmart stock equal in market value to five times his current annual base salary and that all of our Executive Officers and certain other officers must maintain beneficial ownership of unrestricted Walmart stock equal in market value to five times his or her current annual base salary.
 These officers have five years from their appointment to a position covered by our stock ownership guidelines to achieve these levels of ownership.
-If any covered officer is not in compliance with the guidelines, he or she may not sell or otherwise dispose of more than 50 percent of any Walmart Shares that vest pursuant to any equity award during any period for which he or she is not in compliance with the guidelines until such time as he or she is in compliance with the guidelines and such sale would not cause the covered officer to cease to be in compliance with the guidelines.
+If any covered officer is not in compliance with the guidelines with the guidelines and such sale would not cause the covered officer to cease to be in compliance with the guidelines.